quasar-team/CanModule/Documentation/sphinx-source/reconnection.rst

 linux/cc7 ("sock")
 ------------------
-A power loss or a connection loss will trigger a reconnection.
-This is tested on a systec16 by disconnectiing the USB or by power cycle.
-For linux, where socketcan is used, this works in the same way as for peak.
+A USB connection or power loss/recover will trigger a reconnection.

+- This is tested on a systec16 by disconnectiing the USB.
-- spoiler: does not work any more in 2022. me*de.
+- It is highly recommended to compile and install the systec driver for the target kernel version.
+Other versions might insert without error but will have various problems later during runtime.
-Single port close/open is fully supported and works under cc7 and also windows without limitations.
+- Single port close/open is fully supported and works.
 If the sequence is too fast some messages will be lost, but the module recuperates correctly in the following.
 Port numbering is preserved.
+- whole module reconnect is not supported due to the socketcan abstraction, which abstracts the concept od a "module" away.

+In the case of a power loss and recovery, the driver should be automatically inserted again (dmesg | grep systec), but the network interfaces need to be re-activated (i.e. ifconfig can0 down; ip link set can0 type can bitrate 125000; ifconfig can0 up) on the OS level.
+For production systems using a supervisor script checking the network interfaces, and bringing them up again, is recommended.

+.. doxygenclass:: CanModule::CSockCanScan
+   :project: CanModule
+   :members: CanReconnectionThread

 windows ("systec")